julianlam/feps/fep/ef61/fep-ef61.md

 Publishers MUST use the first gateway from actor's `gateways` list when constructing compatible identifiers.
 Consuming implementations that support 'ap' URIs MUST remove the part of the URI preceding `did:` and re-construct the canonical identifier.
 Objects with the same canonical identifier, but located on different gateways MUST be treated as different instances of the same object.

-Publishers MUST NOT add the `gateways` query parameter to object IDs if compatible identifiers are used.
+Publishers MUST NOT add `@gateway` query parameters to object IDs if compatible identifiers are used.

 When HTTP signatures are necessary for communicating with other servers, each gateway that makes requests on behalf of an actor SHOULD use a separate secret key.
 The corresponding public keys MUST be added to actor document using the `assertionMethod` property as described in [FEP-521a].